Palsgraf v. Long Island Railroad Co.: Subsequent events

 Wood, Palsgraf's lawyer, moved the Court of Appeals to allow reargument of the case, alleging that Cardozo had confused the position of Palsgraf with that of her daughter Lillian (at the newsstand), and complained about the chief judge's use of such terms as "distant" and "far away".
 Wood warned that the decision could have far-reaching adverse effects on innocent passengers.
 The court denied the motion with a one-sentence statement likely written by Cardozo, "If we assume that the plaintiff was nearer the scene of the explosion than the prevailing opinion would suggest, she was not so near that injury from a falling package, not known to contain explosives, would be within the range of reasonable prevision."
 Costs of $559.60 were due from Palsgraf to the railroad under Cardozo's order.
 Posner doubted the sum was ever collected, noting that Palsgraf's family spoke to legal scholars and periodicals about the case in later years, and never mentioned an attempt to collect what would have been about a year's salary for the disabled former janitor.

 Helen Palsgraf remained embittered about the loss of her case.
-She became mute, and suffered from other health problems prior to her death on October 27, 1945, at the age of 61.
+She became mute, and developed other health problems prior to her death on October 27, 1945, at the age of 61.
 At the time of her death, Palsgraf was living in Richmond Hill, Queens with her daughter Elizabeth.
 Her former attorney, Wood, maintained a law office in the Woolworth Building until his death in 1972 at age 96.
 His opposing trial counsel, McNamara, remained with the LIRR's legal department until his retirement in 1959, while McNamara's superior and counsel of record, Keany, continued as the railroad's general solicitor until he died in 1935.
 Justice Humphrey retired in 1936, a year after he gained notoriety for presiding over the marriage of heiress Doris Duke; he died in 1940.
 Andrews retired at the end of 1928, having reached the mandatory retirement age of 70; he died in 1936.
 Cardozo was appointed to the U.S. Supreme Court in 1932 by President Herbert Hoover and served there until his death in 1938.

 After the Palsgraf case became prominent among lawyers, having been taught to many of them in law school, members of the family sometimes encountered startled reactions when lawyers learned their last name.
 Frank Palsgraf, Helen's grandson, told in 1978 of "being treated like a celebrity" by a prosecutor when called for jury duty, and causing the judge to reminisce about hard nights studying the case in law school.
 Nevertheless, the prosecutor struck him from the jury.
 According to Posner, the later coverage of the family "makes it clear that, with the exception of Mrs. Palsgraf, the Palsgraf family was thrilled by its association with a famous case, notwithstanding the outcome".
 In 1991, that association became closer, as Lisa Newell, first cousin four times removed of Judge Cardozo, married Palsgraf's great-grandson, J. Scott Garvey.